Washington Criminal Statute of Limitations

 Theft Crimes

-• Leading organized crime or criminal profiteering, felony money laundering, felony identity theft, first- and second-degree theft from a vulnerable adult: 6 years after the crime or its discovery
+• First- and second-degree theft from a vulnerable adult: 6 years after the crime or its discovery

 • Certain class C public welfare and fuel tax felonies: 5 years after the crime

-Generally, the statute of limitations starts when the crime occurs.
-But in circumstances where it's difficult to discover the crime or a victim might be particularly scared to report it, the law might delay the starting of the time clock.
 For instance, Washington law extends the statute of limitations in sex offense cases.
-The limitations periods runs from the later of: (1) the date the crime was committed or (2) two years from the date the suspect's identity is conclusively established by DNA testing or photographic identification.
+The limitations period runs from the later of: (1) the date the crime was committed or (2) four years from the date the suspect's identity is conclusively established by DNA testing or photographic identification.

 Also, if a person tries to "evade" (avoid) arrest for a crime, the law generally gives the prosecutor extra time to file charges.
 In Washington, the statute of limitations doesn't run during any time the defendant is not usually and publicly resident within the state.